rpiraces-plain/security-development-muggles/README.md

 From there, we can use the leaked credentials to access the Cosmos database and the storage account, and get more information from there (or modify it, or delete it...).

-**Explotation steps:** [Youtube](https://www.youtube.com/watch?v=TVFdorqj2oQ&list=PLcIpBb4raSZGdYHKpqIu5Boc2ziga4oGY&index=2) (specifically the videos named "AzureGoat Exploitation : Server Side Request Forgery Part 1" and "AzureGoat Exploitation : Server Side Request Forgery Part 2").
+**Exploitation steps:** [Youtube](https://www.youtube.com/watch?v=TVFdorqj2oQ&list=PLcIpBb4raSZGdYHKpqIu5Boc2ziga4oGY&index=2) (specifically the videos named "AzureGoat Exploitation : Server Side Request Forgery Part 1" and "AzureGoat Exploitation : Server Side Request Forgery Part 2").

-### Detecting the vulnerability and attempting to stop it before reaeching production
+### Detecting the vulnerability and attempting to stop it before reaching production

 Using static analysis tools, we can detect the vulnerability before deploying the application to production.
 In this case we have a [GitHub Action](https://github.com/rpiraces-plain/dotnet2023/actions/workflows/security_scan.yml) which runs the following tools: